AimableHonorable/alx-pre_course/0x03-git/README.md

-# first directory of the repo
+# first directory of the repository